softcover/softcover_book/chapters/getting_started.md

 This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a digital publishing platform for technical authors.[^online_version] Softcover consists of two principal parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).

+Details on the typesetting system, including CLI, and website integration.

+Box on uses (Box~\ref{aside:softcover_uses}).

+\begin{aside}
+\label{aside:softcover_uses}
+\heading{How to use Softcover}

+Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+\end{aside}

- Based on the technology and business model used in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire".
+Based on the technology and business model used in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover can be used for many different purposes, but it is mainly designed to help authors make the transition from "writing a book" to "building a product empire".

 Broad outline: